swaptacular/swpt_accounts/protocol.rst

    recipient.
 If it is a negative number (a subtraction from the principal), the affected account would be the sender.

-transfer_message : string
+transfer_note : string
-   If the transfer has been committed by a `FinalizeTransfer`_ message, this field MUST contain the value of the ``transfer_message`` field from the message that committed the transfer.
+   If the transfer has been committed by a `FinalizeTransfer`_ message, this field MUST contain the value of the ``transfer_note`` field from the message that committed the transfer.
 Otherwise, it SHOULD contain information pertaining to the reason for the transfer.

 transfer_flags : int32
    Various bit-flags characterizing the transfer.
 Server